 5. Make your restaurant website easy to navigate.

 This is true of all websites, but especially important for restaurants.
 People searching for a place to eat online want to understand what kind of restaurant your have, what you serve and where you are.
 These things should be immediately clear.
-Good restaurant web design is delicious images and great content, but it is also more than that.
+Good restaurant website design is delicious images and great content, but it is also more than that.
 Great restaurant design should create a culinary journey that starts with your best dish and ends at your best table.